Hofls/useful-info/linux.md

   * `sudo su`

 ## Connect to server using ssh key
+* Use case - you got tired of entering password each time / want to improve level of security
 * Generate ssh keys (private and public)
     * On Windows - use `PuTTYgen.exe`
     * On Linux - `ssh-keygen -t rsa`